seangrogan-phdprojects/start_here/README.md

 # Welcome
-This organization is a collection of repositories for my (Sean Grogan's) PhD at Polytechnique Montréal.
+This organization is a collection of repositories for research projects.

 The following sections are the projects for each of the steps in the PhD project.